NWChemEx/PluginPlay/docs/source/background/statement_of_need.rst

    - Framework needs to avoid inhibiting module performance.
    - If the framework is performant, performance concerns fall to the module implementations.
+   - Suggests that the bulk of the framework should be in C++

 #.
 Modular/Component-Based Architecture